Are Rolled Oats Whole Grain? Understanding the Basics

 Rolled oats can be used in various ways, including as oatmeal for breakfast, in baking cookies and granola bars, or added to savory dishes like meatballs for added nutrition.

-When it comes to breakfast options, oats are a staple that many people rely on for their nutritional benefits and versatility.
-Among the various types, rolled oats and quick oats are two popular choices.
-But how do they differ?
-In...
+When it comes to breakfast options, oats are a popular choice for their health benefits and versatility.
+Among the various forms of oats available, rolled oats and flaked oats often create confusion among consumers and homebrewers...

 Ready to source an ingredient?